Priscasantos/Tom-Hengl-Course/R-training/README.md

 This dataset contains spatio-temporal (3D+T) measurements of three soil properties and a number of spatial and temporal regression covariates.
-It is described in detail in @gasch2015spatio.
+It is described in detail in [Gasch et al.](#ref-gasch2015spatio) ([2015](#ref-gasch2015spatio)).
 In this example we fit a spatiotemporal model to predict soil moisture, soil temperature and electrical conductivity in 3D+T.

 We can load the prediction locations and regression-matrix from: